 Follow the steps below.

-As you can see that there are no line numbers in Section 2 of this document.
+As you can see there are no line numbers in Section 2 of this document.

 Section break shown with a red box and in Section 2 there is no numbering

-Step 2: When you make your way up to the previous section (Section 1) you will now be able to see the line numbers.
-If you needed to you could at this point make edits to the numbers from here.
+Step 2: When you make your way up to the previous section (Section 1), you can now see the line numbers.
+If you need to, you could, at this point, make edits to the numbers from here.

 Section 1 with line numbers on the left